 But this ephemeral presence of Silvia, over time, has not been enough.
 Much like Silvia herself, these small living items from her life have become tenacious symbols, laden with their own determination, driving me to seek out her story.

-As the struggles of her life become more evident, there are moments I want to keep her simply as my neighbor who lived down the street with the beautiful gardens.
-I sometimes want to keep her as she is to me now, not losing the Silvia I currently know, in exchange for the Silvia of my tentative grasping.
+As I research her life, her struggles become more evident.
+There are times I don’t want to know more about her life.
+I want to keep her as my neighbor who lived down the street with the beautiful gardens.
+I want to keep her as she is to me now, not losing the Silvia I currently know, in exchange for the Silvia of my tentative grasping.

 But Silvia is stronger than me, and her story demands to be told, if only as a story interwoven with my process of finding her story.
-I feel as if I hold a shining thread to Silvia, as golden and as delicate as her globe flowers (trollius euripaeus) that bloom in my garden.
-It is my hope that this story becomes as intricately rounded as those blooms, each petal a layer hoping to unfold.
+I feel as if I hold a shining thread to Silvia, as golden and as delicate as her globe flowers (Trollius euripaeus) that bloom in my garden.
+I hope that this story becomes as intricately rounded as those blooms, each petal a layer hoping to unfold.